SOAP Webservice

 You must now obtain 2 WSDLs.

+The first WSDL is for logging into Salesforce and it can be obtained from Setup > Develop > API.
+You may use the Enterprise WSDL or the Partner WSDL.
 Note: If you are writing a webservice client to connect to different ORGs, you want to use the partner WSDL because it uses late binding and it is not aware (at compile time) of different sObjects that may exist on different detination ORGs.
 If you are creating a webservice client specific for one ORG where you know the exact configuration and which sObjects exist, then use the Enterprise WSDL.
+The second WSDL contains the definition of the webservice yo just created in Apex, this one is generated from the class itself.
+For this article, I am going to use the Enterprise WSDL. |

 Build webservice client in Visual Studio